sp1der2/AutoSOC/README.md

 ## Usage

 - Access the Splunk interface at: `https://localhost:8000`
-- Check the end of setup.sh in order to see credentials to log in
+- Use credentials admin / P@ssw0rd! to log into Splunk

 ## License